AraneaDev/accountant/docs/resolvers.md

 }
 ```

-Set the custom _User_ resolver in the `config/accountant.php` configuration file:
+Set the `accountant.resolvers.user` configuration value to the custom `UserResolver` FQCN:

 ```php
 return [